gubersky/Java_Automation/README.md

 Hi!
-This is my own project where you can check my java_automation achievement.
+This is my project where you can check my java_automation achievement.